madhavgupta2775/TOG_LAC/readme.md

 # Like all chapters of Tower of God!

 Hello fellow TOG enjoyers!
-Ever felt like you want to support TOG by liking all the chapters of the webtoon but found it to tiresome?
+Ever felt like you want to support TOG by liking all the chapters of the webtoon but found it too tiresome?
 I did too!
 So, I made a script to automate it!

 ### Requirements